dsp6414/one-shot/README.md

     Y.pgm
 where Y indicates which image for the specific subject (between 1 and 10).

-this architecture is given an input pair , along with the label (similar/dissimilar).
+this architecture is given an input pair , along with the label (similar/dissimilar). and them it gives result in form of Dw value.
+A high value of Dw indicates higher dissimilarity. as shown in result folder. for more details the ppt file is also attached.